Programmatic Advertising 101: Mobile Geo Targeted Ads

 What if you could show them the lunch special ad while they’re walking through the food court – which is, of course, conveniently located right next to your business.
 You’d achieve the most important recipe to programmatic success: right place, right time, and no wasted impressions.

-Mobile and smartphone ownership and usage is extremely prevalent in our technologically-driven world.
+Mobile and smartphone ownership and usage is extremely prevalent in our technologically driven world.
 According to eMarketer, mobile users spend over four hours on their smartphones each day, and most of that time is spent on mobile apps.
-And, not only that, comScore reports that “mobile apps account for 57% of all digital media usage, and smartphone apps alone capture more than half of digital media time spent.”
+In addition, comScore reports that “mobile apps account for 57% of all digital media usage, and smartphone apps alone capture more than half of digital media time spent.”

 When an app is downloaded, it will ask permission to collect a user’s location data.
 In many cases, the app provides filters or geospatial features that require location tracking to be on.
 Once enabled, the app knows the user’s GPS coordinates at all times.

 These coordinates are extremely useful to an advertiser buying in-app impressions.
 By utilizing mobile geotargeting and tapping into the GPS information on a user’s mobile device, you can capture their exact location and target based on coordinates and radius.